 The exiting shareholders and the MBO team have conflicting views of level of cash paid out to the vendors on deal completion.
-The arrow below highlights the pay-out conundrum.

 On the left end of the scale is the scenario where all of the consideration due to the exiting owners is deferred or contingent on future performance of the business.
 This is ideal for the MBO team as they don’t have to pay any cash upfront to the departing shareholders and it also transfers the entire risk of achieving future performance on to the departing shareholders.
 As is evident, this would be the worst case scenario for the vendors who prefer as much cash upfront as is possible.
 The scenario on the far right of the arrow is therefore ideal for the vendors, where all the cash is paid upfront.

 In reality, most MBO’s would be structured somewhere in between the two extremes highlighted above.
 It is highly improbable that any vendor would accept all of the uncertainty of future performance and no upfront payment.
 At the same time, it is equally unlikely that the MBO team would accept all the downside risk of future business performance and pay-out the vendors in full on deal completion.
 This conflict between the vendors and the MBO team has led to a popular deal mechanism typical of MBO’s, known as’ ‘debt and deferred MBOs’.
 Debt and deferred MBOs are structured such that a large part of the consideration due to the vendors is deferred over a fixed time period in the future.
 The upfront payment to the vendor is usually financed through a mix of debt finance and equity put in by the MBO team.
 This is an effective mechanism that ‘locks in’ the vendor into the business for a certain period of time and ensures that the vendor is motivated to work with the MBO team towards delivering the target business performance over a specified period.